gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

 ### Print settings

-:warning: Warning: It is important to follow the recommended print settings and to **calibrate your extrusion multiplier** before printing the parts (for each and every spool you are going to use).
-Check our calibration guide here.
+:warning: Warning: It is important to follow the recommended print settings and to **calibrate your extrusion multiplier** before printing the parts (for each and every spool that you use).
+[Check our calibration guide here](https://guides.bear-lab.com/Guide/Extrusion+multiplier+and+filament+diameter/8).

   * Slicer : PrusaSlicer recommended
   * Infill type : Gyroid recommended